Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Will CVS and other companies that decide to stop selling tobacco products make a difference?
 Will this hurt the company or help them?

-- How can we prevent community health crisis like the spill of chemicals into West Virginia Water or the explosion of the West fertilizer plant?
+- How can we prevent community health crises like the spill of chemicals into West Virginia water or the explosion of the West fertilizer plant?

 - Does marijuana really have health benefits?

 - Is it really in the benefit of healthy young people to sign up for Affordable Care Act health insurance?

 - Should people who are terminally ill with cancer continue chemotherapy to prolong their lives a bit longer?